 Some federal tax debt cannot be collected through the FPLP.
-For example, the IRS cannot levy the assets of persons who are in bankruptcy proceedings, who applied for tax relief as an innocent or injured spouse, who entered into an alternative payment agreement with the IRS (e.g., offer-in-compromise), or who suffered specified hardships (e.g., residing in a federally declared disaster area).
-Largely because of these limitations, 56% of the delinquent individual federal tax debt was exempt from the FPLP in April 2020; the remaining 44% totaled \$134.2 billion.
+More specifically, the IRS cannot levy the assets of persons who are in bankruptcy proceedings, who applied for tax relief as an innocent or injured spouse, who entered into an alternative payment agreement with the IRS (e.g., offer-in-compromise), or who suffered specified hardships (e.g., residing in a federally declared disaster area).
+Largely because of these limitations, 56% of delinquent individual federal tax debt was exempt from the FPLP in April 2020; the remaining 44% totaled \$134.2 billion.

-The amount collected through continuous levy each year is a small fraction of the total amount of delinquent tax debt in taxpayer accounts subject to active payment levy.
-This suggests that it can take a long time to pay off such debt, especially in cases where less than the full amount of eligible payments can be levied.
-Social Security payments, only 15% of which can be levied through the FPLP, accounted for 72% of the federal payments levied in the first six months of FY2020.
-The amount of delinquent individual and business tax debt subject to FPLP levy in FY2019 totaled \$107.3 billion, while tax debt paid through the program was \$801.5 million (0.7% of the total.).
+The amount collected through continuous levy each year is a small fraction of the total amount of delinquent tax debt in taxpayer accounts subject to payment levy.
+Social Security payments typically account for over 70% of the federal payments levied under the program.
+The amount of delinquent tax debt subject to FPLP levy in FY2019 totaled \$107.3 billion, but only 0.7% of that amount was paid through the program.